 Mass Production with Customization

-The biggest benefit that Panel Built's sandwich panel system provides for you is the cost savings of a mass-produced product that is still able to remain highly flexible.
+Made in a sandwich panel production line, you can experience the cost savings of a mass-produced product that is still able to remain highly flexible.

 For the majority of our panel projects, we are able to use the same panel system each time.
 This panel system can be configured in whichever layout the end customer needs, using our binder-post system to attach them to one another.
-However, if one of our custom sandwich panels is needed, we are able to quickly substitute the alternate material.
-Afterwards, the custom panel still fits perfectly into our standard wall panel assembly, minimizing any additional work to fabricate or assemble.
+However, if one of our custom sandwich panels is needed, we can quickly substitute the alternate material.
+Afterward, the custom panel still fits perfectly into our standard wall panel assembly, minimizing any additional work to fabricate or assemble.

 Incredible Convenience at the Job Site

-Besides the cost savings passed along to you, sandwich panels are incredibly easy and quick to install at the job-site in comparison to stick-built.
-With Panel Built, we ship all the wall panels your project will need directly to your job site.
+Besides the cost savings passed along to you, sandwich panels are incredibly easy and quick to install at the job site in comparison to stick-built ones.
+With Panel Built, we manage the transportation of all the wall panels your project will need, shipping them directly to your job site.
 The panels are pre-cut and labeled to easily match up with the project's CAD drawing which is provided with each new project.
 This means our sandwich panels can be erected on-site with no additional fabrication needed on site.

-If you have any questions about our Sandwich Panel System, give us a call at 800.636.3873, send us an email to firstname.lastname@example.org, or you can talk to us in our LiveChat feature in the bottom-right of your screen.
-Our main goal is to Solve your Space Needs With Excellence and Great Customer Service
+If you have any questions about our Sandwich Panel System, give us a call at 800.636.3873, send us an email to firstname.lastname@example.org, or you can talk to us in our LiveChat feature at the bottom-right of your screen.
+Our main goal is to Solve your Space Needs With Excellence and Great Customer Service!